Tawa Flat deviation: Signalling

-In conjunction with the completion of the double track from Tawa Flat to Porirua on the 15 December 1957, the capacity of the line was further improved with the installation of additional signals in No. 2 tunnel and between Takapu Road and Tawa Flat to allow trains to run at two-minute intervals between Wellington and Porirua.
-DC immune AC coded track circuits were used on the long track sections in the tunnels.
-Tawa Flat became a "switch out" station as the lever frame could now be "switched out" to automatic double line operation when not required for local signalled movements.
-Tawa Flat was now only staffed during the day from Monday to Friday or when local control of the signalling was required.
+The capacity of the line improved with the completion of the double track from Tawa Flat to Porirua on 15 December 1957.
+Additional signals were installed in No. 2 tunnel and between Takapu Road and Tawa Flat to allow trains to run at two-minute intervals between Wellington and Porirua.
+This allowed additional trains to run between Wellington and Porirua during peak periods.

+DC-immune AC-coded track circuits were used on the long track sections in the tunnels where trains ran at maximum speed.
+From 1957, Tawa Flat became a "switch out" station, allowing the lever frame to be "switched out" to automatic double-line operation when not required for local signalled movements.
+Tawa Flat was now only staffed during the day, Monday to Friday, for ticket sales or when local control of the signalling was required.
+When the Tawa Flat was switched out for automatic double-line operation, "A" lights on the absolute stop signals before crossovers indicated to drivers that the station was switched out and the crossovers were locked for double-line operation and the signal could be treated as a "stop and proceed" signal.

-The signalling system on the deviation is powered by a 3.3 kV. power distribution fed from Kaiwharawhara that once extended as far north as McKays Crossing.
-A diesel standby power generator provides power to the signalling system during a general power outage so that diesel-powered trains may continue to operate on the line.
-The power distribution line was principally overhead but in cable through the tunnels and for other short lengths.
-In conjunction with work on the upgrading of the HVDC Inter-Island link in the early 1990s, the 3.3 kV distribution from the northern portal of No. 2 tunnel to Takapu Road was placed underground.
+Power to the signalling system on the deviation was provided by a 3.3 kV power distribution line fed from Kaiwharawhara, which once extended as far north as McKays Crossing.
+To allow diesel-powered trains to operate on the line during a general power outage, a diesel standby generator at Kaiwharawhara provides power for the 3.3 kV distribution line.

+The 3,3 kV distribution line was principally overhead but in cable through the tunnels and for other short lengths.
+In conjunction with work to upgrade the HVDC Inter-Island link in the early 1990s, the 3.3 kV distribution was placed in underground cable from the northern portal of No. 2 tunnel to Takapu Road.